Marcdertiger/UNB-ECE-Robotics-Competition-Platform/README.md

 #Progress and thoughts (up to architecture 5)

+##8/9/2016
+- Totally automated login process added.
+If no connection to http server or no database access to the gameserver, any robot will run with default PS3 controls.
+The robot gets it's name from the Robot_Name.txt file on the http server.
+The hostname of each robot is used to identify who it is. (current format : "robotone","robottwo",...,"robotsixteen".
+	In the future, using the MAC address of each RPI instead of the hostname will make the robot image more portable(no need to change the hostname on each robot, only have to gather all mac addresses the first time we set-up the robot RPI's).
+- General improvemets and fixes.
+- WARNING: Most varialbes used in all code is text based (not numbers).
+Check for quotes "".
+- WARNING: Text based variables (string/character...) are case sensitive!

+##8/3/2016
-- The whole system would be much improved with an automated "login" process where the robot braudcasts it is on, then transmits a message with it's IP address by zmq (transmit to all (publish)over port 5551...5566 for robot 1..16).
+- The whole system would be much improved with a semi-automated "login" process where the robot braudcasts it is on, then transmits a message with it's IP address by zmq (transmit to all (publish)over port 5551...5566 for robot 1..16).
 The corresponding server_client1..16 would then update an IP and port# field which will be used to set up the port and IP numbers of the connection for any zmq sub that requires an IP.
-I will try to implement this soon at it may greatly improve the usability of this system(8/3/2016).
+I will try to implement this soon at it may greatly improve the usability of this system.